SimmeringRook/simmeringrook.github.io/courses/PH403/Thesis/Introduction.md

 \frac{1}{2}\dot{r}^2 = \frac{E^2-kc^4}{2c^2} +k \frac{GM}{r} - \frac{ {L_z}^2 }{2r^2} + \frac{GM {L_z}^2}{c^2 r^3}
 \end{equation}

-While Equation $(\ref{GeneralSchwarzschildEOM})$ can be cleaned up by suppressing constants (typically G_N and c), the functional form still conceals information about this object's trajectory: Where is it at some time t?
+While Equation $(\ref{GeneralSchwarzschildEOM})$ can be cleaned up by suppressing constants (typically $G_N$ and $c$), the functional form still conceals information about this object's trajectory: Where is it at some time t?
 How fast is it moving?
 What's the acceleration?
 Where did it start?
 How do I build an intuitive understanding?
 This is the focus of the project: to help translate these compact and foreign equations from General Relativity into visualizations and other representations that tie back into and build off already existing intuitions and reasoning skillsets.

 \pagebreak